johannesblhansen/learning/notes/docker/images and containers/Images and containers.md

 ![[Pasted image 20240602083629.png]]
 #### Image and container relationship

 At runtime a container will use image code, which make is possible for the container to be smaller.
-The code in the image is static, readonly.
+The code in the image is static, read-only.
 It has to, as there is still a many to one relationship between containers and images.

 ##### Image inspect
 #docker_command